4 Ways to Avoid VOCs and Improve Allergy Symptoms

 Volatile organic compounds, also known as VOCs, are gases released into the air from everyday products that impact indoor air quality.
-Minimize your exposure to these compounds in your Dallas, Texas, home to improve your allergy symptoms as well as your overall health.
+Minimize your exposure to these compounds in your North Texas home to improve your allergy symptoms as well as your overall health and whole home health.
 To avoid exposure to VOCs, improve your ventilation, reduce the amount of VOCs you allow inside, run an air purifier, and let new furniture air out.

 Reduce the Amount of VOCs You Allow Inside